alex-hh/cagi5_mpra_prediction/README.md

   - Remove unintentional positions that are included in the dataset (see note at top of challenge web page).
+  - Use LightGBM instead of xgboost.
+  - Hyperparameter search.
+  - Think about how to quantify uncertainty.

 ## Advice from Elena Vigorito